 Lichtenštejnský palác (Liechtenstein Palace)

 There have been Princes of Liechtenstein resident in Prague since the early 1600s.
-Karel – the first prince and founder of the dynasty – was put in charge of the execution of the leaders of the Bohemian Estates in 1621.
-Known as ‘The Bloody’, he was responsible for building the first Liechtenstein Palace which stands in Malostranské náměstí.
+Karel ‘the Bloody’ – the first prince and founder of the dynasty – was put in charge of the execution of the leaders of the Bohemian Estates in 1621.

-The above picture shows the second palace to bear that name, a stately pile on the banks of the Vltava originally constructed for František Helfried of Kaiserstein in the 17th century.
+The above picture shows one of several grand palaces to bear the family name: a stately pile on the banks of the Vltava originally constructed for František Helfried of Kaiserstein in the 17th century.
 When it passed into the hands of Johan Josef, the tenth prince of Liechtenstein, the original onion-domed towers were removed, and the frontage re-designed in the baroque style.

 What we see today is largely the work of František Srnec and Josef Schulz, who again remodelled the facades in the preferred neo-renaissance style and added a third floor to the original two-storey construction when the Lichtenstein family sold the property in the 1860s.